Mastt0/CounterScore/README.md

 ## Incomplete Tasks:

+- Create a "tab page" (3 lines in corner) to use as your navigation.
+Add the following pages: New Game, Players (Edit/Add Players, and Select Player Color), Increment Amount.

-- Create a button to "Start New Game", which gives a pop up (Something better than an alert, if possible) to choose how many rounds the game will have.
+- Create a button to "Start New Game", which gives a pop up (Something better than an alert, if possible), prompting the user to select which users are playing from the saved storage.
+Or they have an option to add a new user.
-- The user will be able to
-- Modify the button to change how much the counter increments by
-- Style Page
+- After the user taps "Start New Game", and selects users, automatically take them to a new page where the game score is tracked.
+This page should not be accessible from anywhere else on the app.

+- Game Score Page: Display each player with their score for the current round, and their total score for all the rounds so far.
+- Game Score Page: There should also be 2 buttons on the same line as their name to increase their score (increment add, and manual add)
+- Game Score Page: You will need to decide if it is better to do a horizontal or vertical view, or the option to switch between the two.
+- Game Score Page: Finally, you will need to code the logic to have the scores be added correctly.

+- Players Page: Display all the current players saved to storage.
+- Players Page: Put a button at the top where the user can create a new player.
+- When the user clicks the add new player button, they will be given a form where they can enter the players name and color choice.
+(This form popup should be the same as when the user adds a new player from the "New Game" page)

+- Style/Color all pages

 ## Completed Tasks: